 What is Scrapy?

 Scrapy is a powerful, open-source Python framework for web scraping and crawling.
 It automates the process of extracting data from websites and saves it in structured formats like JSON or CSV.
-With its asynchronous request handling, built-in support for proxies and cookies, and customizable spiders, Scrapy is a go-to tool for tasks such as:
+With its asynchronous request handling, built-in support for proxies and cookies, and customizable spiders, Scrapy is a go-to tool for tasks such as:- Price Tracking

 If you’re using Oculus to access search engines like Google, Bing, or Yandex and facing connection issues, the proxy type could be the reason.
 ISP Premium Proxies ensure stable and unrestricted access, preventing blocks that standard proxies might encounter.
 Switching to ISP Premium Proxies can help maintain smooth and reliable performance.